 Light fixtures in the PMMI Lighting System are driverless, they do not have on-board drivers.
-Instead, driver electronics are hosted on LED Driver Boards located in the Control Center.
+Instead, driver electronics are hosted on Driver Boards located in the Control Center.
 Separating the driver from the fixture allows the electronics to operate at lower temperatures thus extending life expectancy.
 Eliminating the driver from the fixture also reduces fixture cost.

-Each LED Driver Board can accommodate up to 16 LED light strings or “Channels”, each comprised of up to 7 fixtures connected in a daisy chain manner using Cat5 cable.
+Each Driver Board can accommodate up to 16 LED light strings or “Channels”, each comprised of up to 7 fixtures connected in a daisy chain manner using Cat5 cable.

 Each channel has a constant-current driver.
 Driver output current, and thus luminaire intensity, is controlled through a PWM input signal delivered by an on-board 12-bit PWM controller providing high-fidelity lighting control.